al3xandr3/al3xandr3.github.io/_posts/2013-03-07-meta-learning.md

 ### Encoding: zip  / memorization tricks
 - Find ways to associate the knowledge and skills with what you already know.

+Also called space-repetition program.
+A practical way to do this is to create space-repetition decks and put them into a spaced repetition software, and just practice with the a few minutes every day.

+reference:
-- reference: Memorizing a programming language using spaced repetition software http://sivers.org/srs
+- Memorizing a programming language using spaced repetition software: http://sivers.org/srs
+- Space-repetition for win8 phone: http://www.kleio.info/

 ---